 Casa Payer came about after our return from two years spent in India, where I (Luca) and Paola met.
 As we are both vegetarians, we felt the need to live surrounded by nature and to follow a rural lifestyle.
 We wanted a kitchen garden, to make our own bread and to chop the wood used to bake it and to keep us warm.
 We envisaged a house nestled in the woods that we could bring back to life with our own hands.
 And so, the idea to host guests was born – a journey in reverse – from wandering Asia in search of hospitality, we would now ourselves be welcoming travellers.

-That our household should be vegetarian was non-negotiable.
+That our household should be vegan was non-negotiable.
 There was no place in our world view for the dietary habits that we had previously abandoned.

 After an extensive search, we finally identified a location we liked, immensely: a large stone farmhouse, long overgrown by the thick woods that surrounded it.
 Electricity had never found its way there, nor had potable water, and no clumsy attempts at renovation had ever been made.
 It was exactly as it had been in the 1700s: stone, earth, wood, limestone.
 Our hearts opened; we were bewitched.
 The house was inhabited by just one man, Ottavio.
 He lived there with a wild sow he had rescued as a piglet from a hunt and raised…it was a sign: we knew we had to bring this setting back to life.